Student Plan Special: $17.95. Start your 15-Day Free Trial Today Explore More

 • Avoid getting tracked by your EXs; Your Ex-girlfriend, former boss, or co-workers, and others might keep an eye on you and you might want to spy on their profiles as well.
 The private mode in this case will ensure they can’t see your identity when they checked their profile insights.

-• Recruiters when seeking candidates; as a recruiter or company, if you want to scan candidates in peace, you should switch to private mode.
+• Recruiters when seeking candidates: As a recruiter or company, if you want to scan candidates in peace, you should switch to private mode.
 Most of the profiles you visit can tell if you visit their profile and they can tell if you’re a company or recruiting.
 You’ll find yourself getting disturbed in the sense that you can’t concentrate on hiring the right candidates.
+For assistance, you can always use LinkedIn chat support to address any issues you encounter during the recruitment process

 • Child services; If you’re in this field and want to check the profile of someone that’s looking for child custody, LinkedIn is one of those places where you can find about their job and career, and you want to stay invisible in doing it.
 Switching LinkedIn private mode will help you conduct all the research you want to perform without getting detected.